liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 them at the top of the folder's file order.
 The importer uses the numeric prefix of an intro file's folder as its article priority.

-Here's the underlying logic for article priority:
+Here's the underlying logic for the `00` prefix:

-- A file prefix of `00` assigns the resulting article's priority to `1.0`.
+- A file prefix of `00` for a non intro file assigns the resulting article's priority to `1.0`.

 - A file prefix of `00` for a top-level intro file sets the article's priority to the first folder numeric prefix found that is `1.0` or greater.